Philadelphia Ballet: Outreach programs

 Philadelphia Ballet has increased its reach through creative programming initiatives such as the Family Matinee Series, the Prologue Lecture Series, and its outreach and education program, Accent on Dance, which serves over 11,000 children each year.
-Philadelphia Ballet II does around 25 shows in the Philadelphia area as well as arranging studio tours, school shows, and free tickets to Main Stage performances.
+Philadelphia Ballet II performs around 25 shows in the Philadelphia area as well as arranging studio tours, school shows, and free tickets to Main Stage performances.